How to Get a Distributor Deal for Music

 Trying to get a distributor on board is not much different than trying to get signed to a label.
 Instead of sending your demo to a record label, you are instead sending your "demo" to a distributor.
 Of course, when you are looking for a distributor, your demo is usually a finished album, or in most instances, your demo package will contain several releases.

-To decide which distributors are going to get packages from you, you need to do your research just as you would if you were trying to choose a record label.
-Check out your record collection - many albums list the distributor in the liner notes.
-Independent record stores can also be a great resource - get someone on the staff to tell you which distributors they buy from and what they think of them.
+To decide which distributors are going to get packages from you, do your research just as you would if you were trying to choose a record label.
+Check out your record collection – many albums list the distributor in the liner notes.
+Independent record stores can also be a great resource – get someone on the staff to tell you which distributors they buy from and what they think of them.

 Once you have made your short list of ideal distributors, start making calls.
 You'll want to introduce yourself and get the thumbs up to send in a package.
 Larger distributors will have frontline staff running interference for their label managers, but be persistent and try to get through to one of these managers, so you have someone expecting your package.
 Distributors often have label managers who have varying music tastes so that the distributor can work with a wide variety of labels – make sure you get through to the person who is most likely to be into the music you are pitching.

 Now, about that pitch.
 What you will send to a distributor is essentially a promo package, but you should tailor your package so that it specifically addresses the information that distributors need to know.
 What exactly is it that distributors need to know?
 They want to know that they will be able to convince record stores to stock your album, so they want to know the album will be adequately promoted.
 Here are some things you will want to include in your pitch to the distributor:

 - An extensive set of press clippings for all of your releases

 - Radio playlists if the album has received any radio attention

 - Press/radio campaign plans including details of any impending press coverage (these plans can either come from you or a professional PR company)

 - Tour dates or information about any tour plans underway